JZalaOz/DataPackPlus/README.md

 ## About the project

 My friend nedraw is a datapack developer, and we are working together modding + datapack.
-To help him out i make a api for him, so he can make datapacks easier and with better performance.
+To help him out i made a api for him, so he can make datapacks easier and with better performance.

 I decided to open source and publish this so i can help other people out.